jotego/jtcores/modules/jtframe/doc/jtframe-mra.md

 	data=[
 		{ machine="...", setname="...", data="00 22 33..." },...
 	]
+	# if a ROM region with the name "nvram" exists, and no default data
+	# was specified, it will be loaded here
 }
 # split ROM regions in two halves.
 Each ROM file is split in two
 # and each half is merged independently